Center Stage is located inside Suite C1747 in the College of Medicine, Room # C1747B and C1747Q

 Coordinator for Artistic Enhancement

 Betsy Fallat has been working within the Penn State Health Hershey Medical Center since 2011 and joined the Center Stage team in 2013.
 Besides painting murals and leading other artistic enhancements in the medical center and College of Medicine, Betsy also helps to coordinate and facilitate various visual arts programing such as Pick a Pic, art workshops, and art exhibits.
-Betsy academic background is art education from Penn State and she is presently pursuing a master’s degree in counseling and art therapy from Edinboro University of Pennsylvania.
+Betsy academic background is art education from Penn State and has her master’s degree in counseling and art therapy from Edinboro University of Pennsylvania.

 PS Cancer Institute Events Organizer